Hypoxia - Compliance Doesn't Necessarily Equal Safety

 Interestingly, 14 CFR Part 91.211 was formalized on June 17, 1970, after being published as an NPRM three years earlier.
 In the Supplementary Information published with that Final Rule, it was noted that “One commentator recommended that the altitude limit of 12,000 feet specified in the proposed Sec 91.32(a)(1) (the precursor to Sec.
 91.211) be increased to 12,500 feet to provide an additional westbound VFR cruising altitude.”
 The FAA concurred, saying “The recommendation has merit.”
 In addition, it was also recommended that the maximum altitude without supplemental oxygen actually be lowered to 10,000 to align with Part 135 and Part 121.
 The FAA declined to do this because in its words, “A change based on this recommendation would constitute a substantive change in the proposal outside the scope of Notice 67-30.”
 Therefore, the FAA raised the maximum ceiling without oxygen for pilot convenience and declined to reduce it for theirs.

-Aerox®, the Aerox® logo, Sky-Ox®, the Sky-Ox® logo and Aerox® Aviation Oxygen Systems are registered trademarks of Aerox Aviation Oxygen Systems®, LLC, Bonita Springs, FL. © 2021 All Rights Reserved
+Aerox®, the Aerox® logo, Sky-Ox®, the Sky-Ox® logo , Aerox® Aviation Oxygen Systems and Aerox® Fluid Power are registered trademarks of Aerox Aviation Oxygen Systems®, LLC, Bonita Springs, FL. © 2024 All Rights Reserved